Nashville-Software-School-Assessments/kids-dreams-assessment/README.md

 Before you click the "Complete Assessment" button on the Learning Platform, add your answers below each question and make a commit.

 1. When a child is clicked on in the browser, which module contains the code that will execute on that event happening?
 Can you explain the algorithm of that logic?
+   > Your answer here
 2. In the **Pairings** module, why must the `findCelebrityMatch()` function be invoked inside the `for..of` loop that iterates the kids array?
+   > Your answer here
 3. In the **CelebrityList** module, can you describe how the name of the sport that the celebrity plays can be displayed in the window alert text?
+   > Your answer here
 4. Can you describe, in detail, the algorithm that is in the `main` module?
+   > Your answer here